drocheam/optrace/docs/source/usage/surfaces.rst

    func = ot.FunctionSurface2D(r=3, func=lambda x, y: np.zeros_like(x), mask_func=mask, mask_args=dict(r=0.1))

-In this case the :python:`func`-parameter is just a plane.
-Note that we need to use the FunctionSurface2D class, as there is not rotational symmetry anymore.
+In this case, the :python:`func`-parameter is just a plane.
+Note that we need to use the FunctionSurface2D class, as there is no rotational symmetry.

 Data Surfaces